 How much are tickets?

-Full price tickets are TBC, concessions are TBC.
+Full price tickets are £39, concessions are £29.
 Concessions are students, unemployed, retired and NHS staff.
 Please bring proof of status with you.
 There will be no door tickets for Burns night so please book as early as possible.
 The night often sells out.
 You can buy tickets here.
-Based on feedback from last year we will be reducing the number of tickets available.

 What should I wear?